Media coverage of the Israeli–Palestinian conflict: Media and academic coverage

-John Mearsheimer and Stephen Walt have argued that "the American media's coverage of Israel tends to be strongly biased in Israel's favour" compared to reportage in other democratic countries' media, with a tendency to marginalize anyone who voices a critical attitude.
-A 2001 study concluded that press coverage had highlighted violent displays and demonstrations of Palestinian grievances as if it were Palestinians who "looked for a confrontation", but consistently failed to add any context of the systematic abuses to which they are subjected.
+A 2001 study of US coverage of the Second Intifada by Seth Ackerman concluded that press coverage had highlighted violent displays and demonstrations of Palestinian grievances as if it were Palestinians who "looked for a confrontation", but consistently failed to add any context of the systematic abuses to which they are subjected.

+John Mearsheimer and Stephen Walt argued in The Israel Lobby and U.S. Foreign Policy that "the American media's coverage of Israel tends to be strongly biased in Israel's favour" compared to reportage in other democratic countries' media, with a tendency to marginalize anyone who voices a critical attitude.
 Marda Dunsky argues that empirical work appears to support Mearsheimer and Walt's claim.
 She concluded that coverage of (a) the refugee problem; (b) settlements; (c) the historical and political background, (which are either frequently skimmed over or entirely omitted), and (d) violence, "reflects the parameters of U.S. Middle East policy", regarding both U.S. aid and support for Israel.
 This view that American media are biased towards Palestinians has been challenged by authors who cite research that concluded most mainstream media have a "liberal" bias, a criticism extended to European outlets like Le Monde and the BBC.

+In a 2024 op ed, Israeli historian Ilan Pappe asserted that it is better to talk about the Palestinian resistance and decolonisation of Palestine from the river to the sea, instead of using the misleading language of the American and Western media such as "Iran-backed terrorist group Hamas" or "peace process".
+He argued that universities and mainstream media still refuse to define the Zionist project as a colonial project, or, as he believes it is more accurately called, a settler-colonial project.